COSC3020/theory-vs-practice-scholtenskyle/README.md

   Things like lower order terms may be ignored in asymptotic analysis, but obviously wouldn't be ignored in practice as everything is used.
 Even just this one example leads to more inputs in practice.

   Optimization of the code's use of hardware always has an impact on the performance of the code.
 If it is not optimized properly to utilize resources efficiently, the code may run slow in practice.
+For example, sometimes things like a GPU can be used in hardware acceleration to help optimize a program.

   Similarly to the previous example, different uses of the software aspects of the computer would affect runtime, like using different compilers that use more resources, thus working slower.